plkumar/SecondMonitor/README.md

 * Fuel Calculator - Use consumption from previous/current session for required for fuel calculation.
 * Detailed lap summer for each driver available by double-clicking on the driver name
 * Session Reports - Ability to automatically export session reports in xlsx file.
 Files containig race summary, lap overview for each driver, race progress and detailed lap information for players laps
+* **Rating**  - New from v5.0, improve your single player experience using the [Rating Module](https://gitlab.com/winzarten/SecondMonitor/wikis/Rating-Tutorial)

 From version 4.0.0 it is possible to use Second Monitor on separate computer, than the sim is running on.
 Check the [Instructions.](https://gitlab.com/winzarten/SecondMonitor/wikis/Setting-up-Second-Monitor-on-separate-computer)